K-PaaS/application-platform-guide-eng/architecture/portal/vm_type.md

 ### [Index](https://github.com/PaaS-TA/Guide-eng/blob/master/README.md) > [AP Architecture](../README.md) > Portal VM Type

-## 목적
+## Purpose
-본 문서는 Application Platform (AP) Portal - VM Type의 Architecture를 제공한다.
+This document provides the Architecture of Application Platform (AP) Portal - VM Type.
 <br><br>

-## 시스템 구성도
+## System Configuration Diagram
-VM Type의 AP Portal은 Portal API와 Portal UI로 나뉘어있다.
+The AP Portal of VM Type can be divided into two parts, Portal API and Portal UI.
-Portal API, Portal UI의 구성과 스펙은 다음과 같다.
+The configuration and specification of Portal API and Portal UI are as follows.
 <br>